 Potentially.
-If there are "significant differences" between the risks and impacts of the group and one or more of its subsidiaries, sufficient information would need to be provided for a reader to understand the specific risks and impacts.
-Determining what would be considered a significant difference will require judgment and should include considerations of facts and circumstances, such as the sectors and geographies in which the subsidiary operates.
-Certain standards, such as ESRS S1, Own workforce, also require information to be disaggregated (e.g., total number of employees by gender and by country) in certain circumstances.
-Truther, EU Member States may require country-level detail for some disclosures, although the exact requirements will not be known until the completion of the transposition process.
+If there are "significant differences" between the risks and impacts of the group and one or more of its subsidiaries, sufficient information would need to be provided for a reader to understand the specific risks and impacts.9 Determining what would be considered a significant difference will require judgment and should include considerations of facts and circumstances, such as the sectors and geographies in which the subsidiary operates.10 Certain standards, such as ESRS S1, Own workforce, also require information to be disaggregated (e.g., total number of employees by gender and by country) in certain circumstances.11 Further, EU Member States may require country-level detail for some disclosures, although the exact requirements will not be known until the completion of the transposition process.

-&lt;sup>8 Directive (EU) 2022/2464 as published on December 16, 2022 in the Official Journal of the European Union, Recitals, paragraph 25.
+8 Directive (EU) 2022/2464, paragraph 25.

-&lt;sup>9 EC, Delegated Regulation, Annex I, European Sustainability Reporting Standards, ESRS 1, General requirements, paragraph 103, page 15.
+9 Commission Delegated Directive (EU) 2023/2772, Annex I, European Sustainability Reporting Standards, ESRS 1, General requirements, paragraph 103, page 18.